researchpanelasia/rpa-recruitment/README.md

 + if instance is created
 + if greeting message is expected

+It will be a very good idea to manage and submit your code in Git repository.

 Question 1: Implement a class that satisfies the test
 -----------------------------------------------------